 Decision Makers Same Building

-Cost conscious clients are sometimes reluctant to pay an additional fee to have their case mediated.
-This is understandable concern.
-They want to know why can’t we just send their spouse an offer and handle things informally.
+Cost-conscious clients are sometimes reluctant to pay an additional fee to have their case mediated.
+This is an understandable concern.
+They want to know why can't we just send their spouse an offer and handle things informally.

 I have handled cases where doing things this way has worked.
-However, it has been my experience the more often than not it does not work or if it does it takes longer and costs more to do things this way.
+However, it has been my experience that it does not work or, if it does, it takes longer and costs more to do things this way.
 An example of why this happens is:

 - We send over an offer then

 - the opposing counsel reviews it schedules a time to meet with your spouse and go over the offer

 - 2-3 weeks go buy they send over a counteroffer